 Verse 14.
-And if ye will receive it, underlining this point, Jesus conditionally identified John as Elias, known in the Old Testament as Elijah.
+And if ye will receive it, to stress His point, Jesus identified John as Elias, known in the Old Testament as Elijah.
 That prophet had confronted the evil leaders of his day with the reality of God's powerful authority (1 Kings 18:16-40).
 Generations later, the prophet Malachi promised that one like Elijah would appear as the forerunner of God's promised rule (Malachi 4:5, 6).
 John is this promised prophet like Elijah, the one who announces the fulfillment of God's long-awaited promises.